OfirTheOne/ogn-snackbar/README.md

          */
         iconName: string;

-        /** array of the css classes that will display the icon
+        /** array of the css classes responsible for displaying the icon.
          *  e.g :
          *  using Matirial Icons we difine this class on the global style file,
          *    material-icons.alert-icon:before {